 If you’re interested in soliciting feedback about your law firm, attorneys and client service, here are a few tips to help you get the most out of your efforts.

-- Solicit a wide variety of clients: A variety of perspectives provides a well-rounded understanding, so make sure to select a large sampling of clientele from a broad spectrum of practice areas and attorneys.
+- Solicit a wide array of clients: A variety of perspectives provides a well-rounded understanding, so make sure to select a large sampling of clientele from a broad spectrum of practice areas, cases and attorneys.

-- Develop a questionnaire: You want to be able to compare apples to apples, so develop a questionnaire to ensure that each client is asked the same list of questions.
+- Develop a questionnaire: You want to be able to compare apples to apples, so make sure each client is asked the same list of questions.

 - Have a conversation: While a standard questionnaire is important, great information can be discovered by going off-script.
 Feel free to ask follow-up questions to dig deeper into client responses.

 - Search for trends: One-off comments might help inform you about a particular client’s perspective, but the real value from client interviews comes from identifying trends.
-For example, if several clients note an issue with the firm’s level of responsiveness, you can bet this is an area the firm needs to address.
+For example, if several clients note an issue with the firm’s level of responsiveness, you can bet this is an area the firm needs to address and improve.

 How can Jaffe help you with client interviews?

-Jaffe’s team of business development and marketing strategists work with law firms to plan and execute comprehensive client interviews.
-We work with law firm leaders and marketing departments to identify client interview candidates and develop comprehensive questionnaires that reveal trends in market perception.
+Jaffe works with law firms to plan and execute comprehensive client interviews.
+We collaborate with law firm leaders and marketing departments to identify client interview candidates and develop comprehensive questionnaires that reveal trends in market perception.
 We then help analyze the data to deliver comprehensive reports that reflect your strengths, weaknesses, challenges and opportunities based on client feedback.
-We then apply our legal marketing expertise to provide recommendations to help you improve market perception and your client relationships.
+Then we apply our legal marketing expertise to provide recommendations to help you improve clients’ experiences and your client relationships.